Skip Navigation LinksHome > SSW Standards > Rules > SSW Rules to Better Websites - Tuning and Maintenance

 cs D:\DataDavidBian\Personal\New12345\NetTiers.csp

 Often times, web pages are dynamic.
 Most link scanners are not capable of submitting form information.
 The trick is to allow a "door" for link scanner go through to scan a dynamic section of a site.
-A common technique is to hard coded hidden link with a query string at the bottom of the page that allows the link scanner to follow in to the simulated user input.
-See our knowledge base page for example.
-You will have to look in the HTML source, and find the following code:
+A common technique is to hard code hidden link with a query string at the bottom of the page that allows the link scanner to follow into the simulated user input.
+See the following code for example:

 Figure: Example source code - finding broken links